Read this article to understand:

 Systems thinking for systems change

-Donella Meadows defined a system as “an interconnected set of elements that is coherently organised in a way that achieves something”.
-In Limits to Growth, she and her co-authors argued demography, the economy and the environment together embody one planetary system with innumerable interactions.12
+Donella Meadows defined a system as “an interconnected set of elements that is coherently organised in a way that achieves something.”
+In Limits to Growth, she and her co-authors argued demography, the economy and the environment together embody one planetary system with innumerable interactions.6

-As Raworth explained, stocks and flows are a system’s core elements – notions familiar to many in the financial realm – while feedback loops are the interconnections between those stocks and flows that influence them.
-In every system, there are two kinds of feedback loops: reinforcing (or ‘positive’) feedback loops and balancing (or ‘negative’) ones.16
+However, systems don’t always achieve what we want them to.
+Stocks and flows are a system’s core elements – notions that will be familiar to many in the financial realm – while feedback loops are the interconnections between those stocks and flows that influence them.

 Figure 1: Positive and negative feedback loops